MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/microsoft-365-whats-next.md

 > The information contained in this article pertains only to the Microsoft 365 admin center and is not a promise of future functionality nor do we promise that the feature will be released in the time frame we've indicated.
 In addition, this information is not a complete list of all features being released.
 This article might be discontinued or deleted at any time.

 ## Why are we doing this?
 We’ve heard that you would like to know more about what’s coming to the Microsoft 365 admin center, so we are providing you a handy view - specific to your admin experience.
-You can also use the Message Center and the Microsoft 365 Roadmap to stay informed.
-[Stay on top of changes](manage/stay-on-top-of-updates.md)
+You can also use the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap) and the [Message Center](manage/stay-on-top-of-updates.md) to stay informed.

 ## How to use this article
 We're looking forward to hearing from you and we'd like to use this article as a conversation starter between us - the admin and the engineering team.
 Every item listed in the "In the works" section has a link to our [Office UserVoice](https://office365.uservoice.com/forums/273493-office-365-admin) website, where we want you to vote for items that you're excited about, ask questions, and give us feedback.